cmlinac/WhosThatPokemon/README.md

-# Who's That Pokemon
-Who's that Pokémon?!
-Guess the name of all of the critters before the time expires.
-Don't recognize the silhouette?
-Click on the image to see them in full color.

-This is a continuation of the [Trivia Game](https://github.com/cmlinac/TriviaGame) project, which was one page instead of this multi-page setup.
+## Who's that Pokémon?
+Put your pokémon knowledge to the test.
+Can you answer in time?
+Take this quiz that provides immediate feedback on your choices.
+Having trouble recognizing the silhouette?
+Click on the picture to add some color.
+Check out the live site [here](https://cmlinac.github.io/WhosThatPokemon/).

+### Technologies and Resources
+- JavaScript
+- jQuery
+- Bootstrap